Calculate Payout Ratio

 Understanding Payout Ratio

 The payout ratio shows what percentage of earnings a company pays as dividends.
-It's crucial for assessing dividend sustainability.
+It's the best quick check for dividend sustainability.

 1. Low payout (under 50%) - Company retains most earnings for growth.
 Dividend likely very safe with room to increase.